zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 On the security side, zkLink system is `COMPLETELY` decentralized, eliminating the risk of malicious behavior from operators or validators - not because they don't want to, but because they are not able to - thanks to zero knowledge technology.

-Under the premise of open-source circus, every off-chain execution must comply with the circuit's specifications.
+Under the premise of open-source circuit, every off-chain execution must comply with the circuit's specifications.
 Just like the regulatory framework of a company, circuit is how zkLink world functions.
 Any illegal operations would be exposed during `zk verify`, which is processed by the smart contract with the verify key stored in.
 Both the algorithm of `zk verify` and `verify key` will be published online.
 As long as the circuit has been rigorously audited without any malicious logic, the ZK-based system can be considered as safe and sound.

 For more information regarding the security of ZK technology, please refer to  *An Incomplete Guide to Rollups* by Vitalik Buterin (https://vitalik.ca/general/2021/01/05/rollup.html).